ForNeVeR/praefectus/Readme.md

 ### Why not Taskwarrior?

-Praefectus is very much inspired of Taskwarrior in many of its features.
+Praefectus is very much inspired by Taskwarrior in many of its features.
 But, while it's very good, Taskwarrior lacks some main features I'd like to see in a GTD application:

 1. It should be cross-platform.
 I'm sorry, but "POSIX-only" is not cross-platform.
 It is hard to use on Windows, while it shouldn't be.
 2. I would like to add thorough notes for every task.
-Taskwarrior allows to add annotations, but these aren't very convenient.
+Taskwarrior allows adding annotations, but these aren't very convenient.
 3. Repeated task functionality in Taskwarrior is a bit messy (in how it handles
    dates: e.g. `wait` date will move together with the new tasks, but the